Note: The links in this post are affiliate links.

 2 – Let’s say you decide to swap out the hard drive in your laptop with a solid state drive (a great idea – read this post to find out why).

-As you can see, a SATA to USB adapter comes in handy at times even if you are aren’t a computer tech.
-Amazon has tons of them to choose from (#ad) for less than $20, including models that support ultra-fast USB 3.0.
+As you can see, a SATA/IDE to USB adapter comes in handy at times even if you are aren’t a computer tech.
+Amazon has several of them to choose from, and they are all quite affordable.

 Sure, you could always wait until you need one of these little gems and buy it then, but it really makes sense to get one now and keep it for that virtually-inevitable rainy day.